it-dept-cis/RABET-V-Pilot/docs/source/Activities/Security_Claims_Validation.md

 ## Security Claims Validation

-This security claims validation activity reviews whether the technology provider’s statements of security are sufficient for their product’s goals and expected usage.
+This security claims validation activity reviews whether the RTP's statements of security are sufficient for the product’s goals and expected usage.
 Not all applications pose the same security risks.
-Even similar products can have different risk profiles based on the type of data they manage and how the product will be used.
+Even similar products can have different risk profiles based on the type of data they manage and how the product is used.
 This activity reviews the particulars of the product to ensure the security claims match its specific risk profile.
-This validation activity determines if the provider’s claims make sense given the product environment and data sensitivity, and if the claims are sufficient for the given context.
+This validation activity determines if the RTP's claims make sense given the product environment and data sensitivity, and if the claims are sufficient for the given context.

-Security claims are submitted by providers in their submission package.
+Security claims are submitted by RTP's in their submission package.
 The Initial Provider Submission must include claims for each security requirement.
-Subsequent Revision Submissions can add, remove, or modify a previous security claim, as necessary.
+Subsequent Revision Submissions can add, remove, or modify any previous security claim.

 For each requirement, the provider must include: